-The Inner Circle are a Professional Wrestling Power Stable currently appearing on All Elite Wrestling, comprised of Chris Jericho (leader), Jake Hager, Santana & Ortiz, MJF and Wardlow.
-Sammy Guevara was also one of the founding members of the group until his departure in early 2021.
+The Inner Circle was a Professional Wrestling Power Stable currently appearing on All Elite Wrestling, comprised of Chris Jericho (leader), Jake Hager, Santana & Ortiz, and Sammy Guevara.
+MJF and Wardlow joined the group in late 2020, only to leave again in March 2021 when MJF tried and failed to take over the group from Jericho.

 Months after winning the AEW championship in the finale of the tournament against "Hangman" Adam Page, Chris Jericho gloated about his victory while asking for a 'Thank You'.
 He got his wish later on when Santana & Ortiz approached Jericho congratulating him fresh off of their own debut after the Young Bucks/Lucha Brothers match.
 This planted the seeds of the new faction when Santana/Ortiz teamed with Jericho against the Elite (Young Bucks & Kenny Omega) in the main event of the first AEW Dynamite episode.
 After that match took place, Guevara joined in the beat down alongside Jake Hager (who made his AEW debut) against the Elite.
 The following week, Jericho dubbed his faction the Inner Circle.